Gas pipeline shutdown starts amid German suspicion of Russia

 "Having allies from the European Union on our side is our great advantage in this energy war," said Sikela.
 "It is clear that the cooperation with Germany, through which almost all gas flows to us, will be essential for us."

-Frank Jordans in Berlin, Barbara Surk in Nice, France, and Nicole Winfield in Rome contributed to this report.
+Associated Press writers Frank Jordans in Berlin, Barbara Surk in Nice, France, Nicole Winfield in Rome and Andrew Katell in New York contributed to this report.

 Follow all AP stories on the war in Ukraine at https://apnews.com/hub/russia-ukraine